hhandika/clicov/README.md

 ### U.S Cases

 This option is available to dig dive into the U.S states' cases.
 You can view a summary of all states' cases in the U.S or in per state basis.
 The data are available for current cases and historical data for each state.
-For total U.S. cases, use 'clicov summary -c us' command instead.
+For the total U.S. cases, use 'clicov summary -c us' command instead.

 To view a list of all states' current  cases: